jcrossley3/lein-modules/README.md

             :inherited {:deploy-repositories
                         [["releases" {:url "https://clojars.org/repo/" :creds :gpg}]]}}
   :release-tasks [["vcs" "assert-committed"]
+                  ["change" "version" "leiningen.release/bump-version" "release"]
                   ["modules" "change" "version" "leiningen.release/bump-version" "release"]
                   ["vcs" "commit"]
                   ["vcs" "tag"]
                   ["modules" "deploy"]
+                  ["change" "version" "leiningen.release/bump-version"]
                   ["modules" "change" "version" "leiningen.release/bump-version"]
                   ["vcs" "commit"]
                   ["vcs" "push"]])
 ```
-Note the `:modules` map.
+Note the `:modules` map:

-We set `:subprocess` to nil because the release task binds a dynamic
+* We set `:subprocess` to nil because the release task binds a dynamic
   variable to the value of its optional `level` argument that will be
   lost in a new subprocess.

-We also take advantage of the `:inherited` profile so we don't have to
+* We also take advantage of the `:inherited` profile so we don't have
-redundantly configure the "releases" repo in every child module.
+  to redundantly configure the "releases" repo in every child module.

 ## Configuration